Skip Sub Menu

 - Eleventh and twelfth grade students enrolled in public or Iowa accredited nonpublic school districts are eligible for PSEO classes.
 Ninth or tenth grade students who are identified as a gifted and talented student according to the school district's criteria and procedures (Iowa Code §257.43) are also eligible to enroll.

-- Submit the completed PSEO application, transcript and test scores to Drake's Office of Admission.
-Documents can be faxed to 515-271-2831 Attn: Laura Linn or Ali Schlapkohl.
+- Submit the completed application, transcript and test scores to Drake's Office of Admission.
+Documents can be emailed to email@example.com.
 While the paperwork may be sent at any time, students cannot register for classes until their designated appointment time.

-- Registration for PSEO students always begins the Monday before the start of each semester.
+- Registration for PSEO students begins the Monday before the start of each semester.
 No PSEO student may register before that date.
-Students must schedule a registration appointment with Laura Linn (email@example.com), Director of Admission, at 515-271-3182, or Ali Schlapkohl (firstname.lastname@example.org) Admission Counselor, at 515-271-2253.
+Students must schedule a registration appointment with Eric Merten, Admission Counselor, at (515) 271-2907 or firstname.lastname@example.org.
 The preference is to receive the paperwork in advance; however, it can be brought to the registration appointment.